Silk-Road-Corpus/silk_road_corpus/terminology.md

 -- Teminology evolution: number of terms used grouped by who used them and who introduced them FROM cszjj.terminology_usage AS TU
 |> INNER JOIN cszjj.terminology_analysis AS TA ON TU.term = TA.term
-|> WHERE TU.document_frequency > 1 AND TA.valid_terminology AND TU.attribution IS NOT NULL
+|> WHERE TA.valid_terminology AND TU.attribution IS NOT NULL
 |> AGGREGATE COUNT(DISTINCT TU.term) AS num_terms GROUP BY TU.attribution, TU.term_introduced_by
 ```